Supporting Work and Life Event Balancing

 DeNA understands that sometimes life events can make it difficult for employees to fully devote themselves to their work, and therefore promotes initiatives and provides benefits to allow employees to better balance work with personal demands of their time, such as pregnancy, childbirth, childcare, caregiving for an elderly parent, in addition to personal or family health issues.
 These initiatives include providing shortened working hours, babysitter assistance, financial support for those returning to work early, and work-from-home arrangements in accordance with the circumstances.
 DeNA also recognizes that many life events disproportionately impact women, and aims to ensure that these life events do not act as a constraint on the careers of women who want to continue working.
 DeNA established the DeNA Women's Council (DWC) in 2012 to provide comprehensive support for female employees in balancing work and life events like pregnancy, childbirth, and childcare.
 The DWC coordinates mentoring opportunities between working mothers, and holds workshops to help mothers coming back from maternity leave to smoothly reintegrate into the workplace.

 DeNA provides a wide variety of services to a diverse user base.
 To successfully bring delight and enjoyment to people all around the world, it is imperative for DeNA to draw on the abilities of a workforce with diverse cultural and national backgrounds.
 At DeNA, international employees bring their unique insights and skill sets to teams throughout the company.
-DeNA works to create an environment where international employees can perform at their highest level, including providing support for living in Japan and in-house language classes.
+DeNA works to create an environment where international employees can perform at their highest level, including providing support for living in Japan.
 DeNA firmly believes that capitalizing on the diversity of perspectives and experiences provided by people from around the world will drive future innovation, and serve as a strength of DeNA.

 Providing Programming Education at Schools